mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 I think I could take out a loan from a bank, but I suspect that's a pretty long, paperwork-intensive process.
 That probably costs a few thousand dollars as well, and I doubt traditional banks offer two-month loans.

 The situation reminded me of an event from my adolescence.
-Real estate developers were trying to tear down my beloved local community center to build a shopping mall.
+Real estate developers were trying to tear down my beloved community center to build a shopping mall.
 My breakdancing crew put on such a phenomenal dance show that attendees gave us $200k in donations, exactly the amount we needed to protect the community center.

 I called Al, a friend from my old dance crew, to see if he'd participate in another breakdancing performance for TinyPilot.
 Irritatingly, he pointed out that neither of us know anything about breakdancing and that I seemed to be describing the plot of the 80s movie, [_Breakin' 2: Electric Boogaloo_](https://www.imdb.com/title/tt0086999/).